 SAINT PETERSBURG V BELFAST

-The Youth Sport Schools of Kalininsky, Saint Petersburg, Russia
+The Youth Sports Schools of Kalininsky, Saint Petersburg, Russia

 August 18-25, 2017

-Following a series of discussions with a chess academy in Russia, Mikhail Pavlov and Brendan Jamison are currently arranging a chess match between Saint Petersburg and Belfast.
-The trip to Russia is scheduled to take place from Friday 18 to Friday 25 August 2017.
-Flights, visas and food budget will cost approximately £750 each but the chess academy is kindly providing basic accommodation in their school building and a mini-bus to transport our group around the city.
-We have 12 players signed up for the trip: Mikhail Pavlov, Brendan Jamison, Ross Harris, Dexter Harris, Adam Fitzsimons, Edward Doak, Dmitry Zelenchuk, Daniil Zelenchuk, Mark Newman, Adrian Dornford-Smith, Barney McGahan and John Bradley.
+Mikhail Pavlov and Brendan Jamison arranged a chess match between Saint Petersburg and Belfast.
+The trip to Russia took place from Friday 18 to Friday 25 August 2017.
+Team Belfast featured 12 players: Mikhail Pavlov, Brendan Jamison, Ross Harris, Dexter Harris, Adam Fitzsimons, Edward Doak, Dmitry Zelenchuk, Daniil Zelenchuk, Mark Newman, Adrian Dornford-Smith, Barney McGahan and John Bradley.
 Further information can be found on the International Events Page